 Myth: My new kitten is too young to have contracted a parasite

 Truth: Kittens can contract intestinal worms such as roundworm from their mother’s milk and some are even born with worms already.
 In addition, they have a weaker immune system and are more vulnerable to parasites which is why you need to begin your cat’s parasite prevention program from a young age.
+Learn more about protecting your kitten from fleas, ticks and worms here.

 Myth: Humans can’t contract parasites from cats